morel-g/generative-models/Readme.md

 ## Text datasets

 Experimenting with the [Discrete Denoising Diffusion Probabilistic Model (D3PM)](https://arxiv.org/abs/2107.03006) architecture to process text datasets.
-Here the D3PM model is applied to a shortened version (~200k samples) of the [lm1b](https://www.statmt.org/lm-benchmark/) dataset.
+Here the D3PM model is applied to a shortened version of the [lm1b](https://www.statmt.org/lm-benchmark/) dataset.

 Below are selected visual representations of the model trajectories